canonical/multipass/README.md

 cmake ../
 make
 ```
+For those working on a forked repository.
+If you forked with the ```Copy the main branch only``` option, then the repository will not include the necessary git tags to determine the Multipass version during CMake configuration.
+Therefore, you need to manually fetch the tags from the upstream by running ```git fetch --tags https://github.com/canonical/multipass.git``` in the ```<multipass>``` source code directory.
 ## Running Multipass daemon and client

 First, install multipass's runtime dependencies.
 On amd64 architecture, you can achieve that with: